lwaily/frequency-counter/README.md

 # frequency-counter
-A simple frequency counter (ASCII)
+A simple frequency counter (ASCII) for text files.